Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Introduction

-We aim at extending previous works into a more general framework focusing on encoding not only of mission instructions but also on the relationship between the possible ways in which a mission can be completed.
-In~\cite{ferrer2019secure}, one of the main research questions is whether it is possible to provide the ``blueprint'' of a robotic mission without describing the mission itself.
-In this paper, we delve into the possibilities and limitations of encoding instructions, exploring different application scenarios and developing more specific ways in which this idea can be integrated into real robotic missions.
-Here, we go beyond separating data verification from the data itself, towards defining new implicit ways for defining complex robotic workflows.
-We first describe the framework and the different possibilities, from human-robot interaction to collaborative robots, and then provide a proof of concept with navigation instructions.
-This proof of concept demonstrates that traditional robot behavior can be maintained with minimal impact on robustness and applicability even when providing full mission codification, opening the door to more secure and safe deployment of autonomous robots.
+We aim to extend the previous work to build a more general framework: rather than encoding one set of mission instructions~\cite{ferrer2019secure}, we encode all possible ways in which a mission can be completed.
+In~\cite{ferrer2019secure}, one of the main research questions is whether it is possible to provide the \textit{blueprint} of a robotic mission without describing the mission itself.
+In this work, we build upon the separation of data verification from the data itself, as introduced in~\cite{ferrer2019secure}, and explore new implicit ways for defining complex robotic workflows.
+In~\cite{ferrer2019secure}, the robots perform predefined actions when they are able to reproduce some predefined encoded sensor data.
+In this work, we instead utilize a graph structure with connections between the possible mission instructions or states, in which paths through the graph encode all possible mission flows.

-Summarizing the previous considerations, we have found an unexplored research gap in robust data validation schemes for autonomous or semi-autonomous robots.
-The main research questions that we find so far unanswered extend the work in~\cite{ferrer2019secure} towards broader data validation in autonomous robots:
+In this manuscript, we first describe the proposed framework and several possible applications, including human-robot interaction and collaborative robots.
+We then provide a proof of concept in an example navigation mission.
+The proof of concept demonstrates that our framework has minimal impact on robot behavior and robustness, even when the full mission is encoded.
+Our framework is therefore viable for real applications, and opens the door to more secure and safe deployment of autonomous robots.

-\begin{itemize} \item Is it possible for a robot to safely and securely interact with its environment, operators or other robots in a way that it has zero a priori knowledge of the mission itself; \item can encoded information revealing no explicit mission instructions maintain the level of efficiency and applicability of current robotic workflows; and, finally, \item can these encoded mission instructions be utilized to simultaneously validate their integrity but also the progress of the mission, together with local information such as sensor inputs and operation of actuators. \end{itemize}
+We summarize the current research gap in robust data validation schemes for autonomous or semi-autonomous robots with the following key unanswered research questions. \begin{enumerate} \item Is it possible for a robot to safely and securely interact with its environment, operators, and other robots without {\it a priori} knowledge of the mission? \item Can encoded information that reveals no explicit mission instructions maintain the performance of unencoded robotic workflows? \item Can encoded mission instructions be used to simultaneously validate the integrity of robot actions, the progress of the mission, the sensor data, and the operations of actuators? \end{enumerate}